tianchizhishui/Tianchi-s-Resume/README.md

 ## Education

-** Ph.D.
-IN SCIENCE IN CHEMISTRY ** Stevens Institute of Technology, Hoboken, NJ.
+**Ph.D.
+IN SCIENCE IN CHEMISTRY** Stevens Institute of Technology, Hoboken, NJ.
+May, 2019

+**BACHELOR OF SCIENCE IN CHEMISTRY** Sichuan University, Chengdu, China          June, 2011